dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 2- $$SE = \frac{s}{\sqrt{n}}$$

 3- SD of Population = SD of Sample's SD

-## What is standard error in sampling?

-If you want to know the mean salary of Indian IT professionals, it is very time consuming and complex task because of various reasons.
-But this information is important for your business decision.

-You collect sample data of say 100 people and get the mean 1 LPM, SD = 5K and there is some shape of this normally distributed data.
-You collect sample of another 100 people and you get mean salary is 1.1 LPM, SD=6K, but the shape of distribution is same, this way you can do this experiment couple of times.

-If all the data is about same population (Indian IT professional's salary) then the shape of distribution of all the sample should be same.

 ## Can you explain what is the distribution in statistics, what purpose they serve?
 There ar two kinds of variable numerical and categorical.
 Numerical variable like age of human, age of star, waiting time at service counter, growth of virus, distance between stars etc follows different types of continuous distributions.
 Discreate variable like city, color, education, pincode, plant name, building type, builder etc follow discrete distribution.